 If you answered yes to either question, you are not alone.
 Financial trading is difficult and statistics reveal that at least 90% of traders lose money.
+The good news is that profitable trading can be attained with hard work and persistence.
 Read on for this road map for trading success.

 A Roadmap For Successful Financial Trading

 In this post, I respond to a readers question by giving a precise road map for financial trading success.
 Complete these five steps and you will have what it takes to win at financial trading once and for all.